C191068/Ali_Khatami_Solidity_08/README.md

 In the code above if ```msg.value``` is actually greater than minimum USD we have to convert that msg.value from it's layer one slash ethereum to USD equivalent.<br>

+for that first we need to get the price of ethereum or whatever layer one blockchain we are working with<br>